 Let Us Help Hold the Dog Owner Accountable

 In California, a dog owner is strictly liable to compensate your child for their injuries.
-I'm an experienced dog bite lawyer who will aggressively fight for the damages your child deserves and take the special steps required to get your child’s settlement approved under the law.
+I'm an experienced San Diego dog bite lawyer who will aggressively fight for the damages your child deserves and take the special steps required to get your child’s settlement approved under the law.
 To learn more about the value of your child’s claim and the rules you need to follow, call my San Diego office to schedule your free consultation today.